 What are the top blue chip ETFs to buy?

 Our experts have selected five of the top blue chip ETFs for this year listed in the table below.
 You can scroll lower to find information on each one.
 Alternatively, open a brokerage account here and invest straight away.

 |#||ETF symbol||ETF name||Where to Trade|

 |2||NOBL||Pro Shares S&P 500 Dividend Aristocrats|

 1. SDPR S&P 500 ETF (NYSEARCA: SPY)

 SPY invests in some of the largest companies within the United States.
 It tracks the S&P 500 by investing in all of the equities within the index.
 About a quarter of the ETF is skewed towards the tech industry, with other sectors generally equal in their weighting.

-Its top three holdings are some of the largest companies in the world; Apple, Microsoft, and Amazon.
+Its top three holdings are some of the largest companies in the world; Apple, Microsoft, and Amazon, which is what you’d expect from a classic ETF that tracks the S&P 500.
 Since its inception in 2012, the ETF has increased in price by nearly 400%, with 70% of those gains occurring in the 18 months after the covid pandemic swept the world.